Reviews You Can Rely On

 Credit: Jon Oleson

-We researched the highest-rated French Presses on the market and put together 11 diverse contenders to determine which produced the best brews.
+We researched the highest-rated French presses on the market and put together 11 diverse contenders to determine which produced the best brews.
 Our coffee aficionados used the four most important consumer metrics to make a final determination — filtration, ease of use, insulation, and quality of construction.
-We got buzzed on caffeine scrutinizing these presses side by side, morning after morning, cup after cup, all to make your selection as carefree as a Sunday morning cup of your favorite bean.
-We even held a public taste test to ensure a wide consensus.
+We got buzzed on caffeine scrutinizing these presses side by side, morning after morning, cup after cup, even holding a public taste test to ensure a wide consensus.
 So kick back with a cuppa and enjoy the journey through the best selection of French presses.

 If you're looking for a different style of brew, we've got some other reviews that might interest you.
-We've tested the best pour over coffee makers, the best espresso machines, the best drip coffee makers, and outlined our favorite Keurig machines so you're sure to find something for every kitchen.
+We've tested pour over coffee makers, espresso machines, and drip coffee makers.
+If you're more interested in convenience, check out our favorite Keurig machines.

 Top 11 French Presses